dialogic-godot/documentation/documentation/auto-skip.md

 ## 2. How to use it?

-In Dialogic, Auto-Skip can be enabled and modified from code using the DialogicAutoSkip object that can be accessed via the Input subsytem (e.g. `Dialogic.Input.auto_skip`.
+In Dialogic, Auto-Skip can be enabled and modified from code using the `DialogicAutoSkip` object that can be accessed via the Input subsytem (e.g. `Dialogic.Input.auto_skip`.

-The most common way this feature is used to provide the player with an Auto-Skip toggle button.
+The most common way this feature is used, to provide the player with an Auto-Skip toggle button.
 This section will teach you how to implement the logic for this.

 First, you can set the time each event is allowed to take via the Text settings page inside Dialogic.